 Learn About Medication Options

-In some cases, the doctor may recommend medicine to treat severe symptoms of ODD, especially if your child also has ADHD.
-Examples of medicines that may be prescribed in these cases include risperidone (Risperdal), clonidine (Catapres), and stimulant medicines such as methylphenidate (Ritalin).
+In some cases, the doctor may recommend medication to treat severe symptoms of ODD, especially if your child also has ADHD.
+Examples of medications that may be prescribed in these cases include anti-psychotic medications or stimulants.

 Jesse, now 11, remembers a time when it was hard to find things to do that would not get him in trouble.
 Today, he is a skateboarder and frequently a role model for others in the classroom.
 He says, "It feels good that I can be an example to other kids who are having a harder time than me."